mvysny/karibu-testing/README.md

 This approach has the following advantages:

 * *Speed*.
-Server-side tests are typically 100x faster than Selenium and run in 5-60 milliseconds, depending on the complexity of the test.
+Browserless tests are typically 100x faster than Selenium-based tests and run in 5-60 milliseconds, depending on their complexity.
 * *Reliable*.
 We don't need arbitrary sleeps since we're server-side and we can hook into data fetching.
 * The tests run headless since there's no browser.
 * The tests can be run after every commit by your CI since they run fast: imagine running 600 UI tests in 7 seconds.